Updated Nov 8, 2021

 However, before-departure testing requisites are waived for children under the age of six.

-What Is Needed For The Self-Declaration Form?
+What Is Needed For The Self-Declaration Form In Italy?

 Travelers are required to give contact information, travel record, and flight data on the Italy digital Self Declaration Form.